ssy2306/tradEx_frontEnd/README.md

 ## Project Overview
 TradEx Insights is a dynamic web-based trading information platform designed to provide cryptocurrency enthusiasts and traders with a comprehensive and interactive experience.
 This platform combines real-time market data, community engagement features, and predictive machine learning algorithms to empower users in the cryptocurrency trading sphere.

+Backend:
+The project "Tradez" leverages a robust backend stack, which comprises the following key technologies and components:

+Node.js: The project's backend is powered by Node.js, a server-side JavaScript runtime, known for its speed and scalability, enabling efficient request handling and response generation.

+Express.js: Express.js is employed as the web application framework, facilitating the development of RESTful APIs and the handling of HTTP requests, making it a reliable choice for building a solid foundation.

+Prisma ORM: Tradez utilizes Prisma, an open-source Object-Relational Mapping (ORM) tool, to interact with the database seamlessly.
+Prisma abstracts database operations and simplifies data management.

+SQL Database: The backend integrates a SQL database to securely store user data and application information.
+SQL databases are widely recognized for their structured data management and relational data capabilities.

+FrontEnd:
 APIs and Libraries
 Mention any external APIs or libraries you've used in your project.